AMBASSADORS: 9th-12th GRADERS

 ------------------------

-For Literature you will need:
+For Literature

 We complete literature together.
 We learn literary devices, read books, write papers, have tests and take quizzes.
 Instructors use a High School Literature Curriculum.